The Body in the Library: Plot

 George Bartlett's burned-out car is found with a charred corpse inside.
-From one shoe and one button, the corpse is identified as that of 16-year-old Girl Guide Pamela Reeves, reported missing by her parents the previous night.
+From one shoe and a button, the body is identified as that of 16-year-old Girl Guide Pamela Reeves who had been reported missing the previous night.
+On questioning Pamela's friends, Miss Marple learns that Pamela had been lured away by a 'film producer' with an offer of a screen test.
+Other clues point to Blake: his hearth rug is found dumped, and Jefferson's valet reports having seen a snapshot of Blake fall out of Ruby's handbag.

-The police ask Miss Marple to interview the other girls at the Guides event and ask Sir Henry to question Conway's valet, Edwards.
-Miss Marple learns from Pamela's friend Florence that Pamela had been approached by a film producer and offered a screen test that evening, which was why she did not go directly home.
-Edwards reports that he saw a snapshot of Basil Blake fall out of Ruby's handbag while she was with Jefferson, which points to Blake.
-Slack had already found the hearth rug from the Blake home dumped.

-Miss Marple believes that she knows who the murderer is and seeks proof of her deduction.
-She visits Dinah Lee; when Basil returns home, he reveals how, when he came home rather drunk after a party, he had found the corpse on his hearth rug around midnight.
-Not liking Col Bantry much, he moved the corpse to the Bantry home.
-He insists he did not kill the girl, but the police arrest him.
+Blake confesses to Miss Marple that after returning home around midnight, rather drunk after a party, he had found the corpse on his hearth rug.
+Not liking Colonel Bantry very much, he had moved the body to Gossington Hall and left it there.

-Back at the hotel, Miss Marple asks the Bantrys to find a marriage record at Somerset House.
-She asks Sir Henry to approach Jefferson, who agrees to tell Mark and Adelaide that he will change his will the next day, leaving his money to a hostel in London.
-Sir Henry alerts the police and shows them a record revealing a marriage between Mark and Josie.
-At 3 am, an intruder enters Jefferson's bedroom, and Josie Turner is caught in the act before she can harm him with a syringe filled with digitalin.
+Miss Marple asks for a search at Somerset House, and a record is found of a marriage between Mark and Josie.
+At Miss Marple's suggestion, Jefferson tells Mark and Adelaide that he intends to change his will the next day, leaving his money to a hostel in London.
+At 3 am, an intruder enters Jefferson's bedroom, and Josie is caught in the act with a syringe filled with digitalin.

-Miss Marple explains her thinking to Jefferson and the police.
-The body in the library was Pamela Reeves, made up to look more or less like Ruby, with her bitten fingernails giving away her youth.
-Ruby was the one burned in the car.
-Thus the time-related alibis at the hotel were useless.
-Miss Marple did not believe Josie's identification of the corpse ("people are far too trusting for this wicked world") and sensed a plan gone awry.
+Miss Marple explains her thinking.
+The body in the library had been Pamela Reeves, made up to look like Ruby, with her bitten fingernails giving her away; Ruby was the charred body in the car.
+Thus, the time-related alibis at the hotel were useless.
+Miss Marple had never believed Josie's identification of the library corpse.